Sydney-Informatics-Hub/training.artemis/index.md

 |[Intermediate Artemis HPC (Automation)]({{ site.sih_pages }}/training.artemis.interhpc) | Learn how to automate multiple-run analyses with job arrays and do simple bash scripting on Artemis.
 The live training consists of two hours of instruction and practical exercises. |
 |[Matlab on Artemis: The MDCS]({{ site.sih_pages }}/training.artemis.mdcs) | Artemis HPC hosts a Matlab Distributed Computing Server (MDCS) - this allows users to submit MATLAB jobs directly to Artemis from within their local Matlab instance on their machines.
 Come and learn how to use this service. |
 |[Introduction to GPU computing with HPC]({{ site.sih_pages }}/training.artemis.gpu) | Introduces GPU computing, and running GPU jobs on Artemis and other HPC systmes. |

+## Contact
+Contact us at sih.training@sydney.edu.au for any feedback or questions.

 ## Code Of Conduct
 We expect all attendees of our training to follow the University of Sydney’s Staff and Student Codes of Conduct, including the Bullying, harassment and discrimination prevention policy.